yushannn/fall25-csc-bioinf/week2/ai.md

 - Had to manually fix NumPy dependencies that AI included
 - Needed to simplify overly complex suggestions
 - AI-generated documentation was sometimes too verbose
+- It is very important to double check each step

 ## Time Saved
 AI probably saved me 3-4 hours of: